AIDS Foundation Houston

 AIDS Foundation Houston (AFH) is a nonprofit organization based in Houston, Texas which shares HIV prevention education to the community and provides housing, food, and counseling services to HIV-positive low-income persons.

 History

-A group of individuals in Texas first met in 1981 to address a newly realized epidemic, Gay Related Immuno Deficiency, or GRIDS (renamed AIDS by the Center for Disease Control in 1982).
+A group of individuals in Texas first met in 1981 to address a newly realized epidemic, Gay Related Immuno Deficiency, or GRIDS (renamed AIDS by the Centers for Disease Control in 1982).
 The community members gathered clothing and food to care for those affected.

 The KS/AIDS Foundation Houston (later incorporated as the AIDS Foundation Houston) was officially established in June 1982, shortly after the discovery of AIDS, to improve the lives of those living with HIV and educate non-affected persons to reduce social stigma.

 The AFH provides for about 7,000 people annually in the Houston area.

 Housing and care services

 The AFH's nonprofit services include: case management, temporary and permanent housing, and food assistance.
 Support services are provided to those who seek to improve their lives.
 Housing services include essentials and allow individuals to focus on doctor's visits and personal needs to improve his or her health.
 Plans are individualized arranged to attend to family issues, personal needs, and substance abuse treatment.